vamsithumma/To-Do-List/README.md

 # Getting Started with Backend of the project

-The backend includes Node js and MongoDb.
+The backend includes Node js and MongoDb.\
-Make Sure to install node and MongoDb in your system.
+Make Sure to install node and MongoDb in your system.\
-Check out the process of installation and running server of [MongoDB](https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/).
+Check out the process of installation and running server of [MongoDB](https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/).\
-Make sure the MongoDb server is running on the system, use MongoDBCompass for verification for database and data present MongoDb server will run on [mongodb://localhost:27017].
+Make sure the MongoDb server is running on the system, use MongoDBCompass for verification for database and data present.\
+MongoDb server will run on [mongodb://localhost:27017].

 ## Available Scripts